Atomic StructureDiagram

 Electron Shells and Electronic Configuration

 This diagram covers Electron Shells and Electronic Configuration within Electronic Configuration for GCSE Chemistry.
 Revise Electronic Configuration in Atomic Structure for GCSE Chemistry with 24 exam-style questions and 24 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
 It is section 2 of 12 in this topic.
 Focus on the labels, the relationships between parts, and the explanation that turns the diagram into an exam-ready answer.

 Topic position